dymmond/edgy/docs/queries/bulk.md

 The returned array is in the same order as the values/objects provided.
 And contains for `bulk_get_or_create` and `bulk_update_or_create` a state flag if this object was created is added.

+**Input**

+Input for all bulk operations are models of the right type or dictionaries.
+They can be intermixed and must be provided in an `Iterable`.

 ## Operations

 ### Bulk create